 If you or your loved one is struggling with overcoming addiction, no one needs to tell you that it’s tough – you’re living it.
 An encouraging word of hope and change can often go a long way to help the healing process – even in the darkest times.
 With that in mind, Vertava Health often brings to light important and newsworthy topics as they relate to drug and alcohol addiction.
 Our focus in the month of January continues in a four-part series with an esteemed author and colleague, Dr. Jason Brooks, who will explore the aspects of freedom from addiction.
 Freedom from Feeling Unlovable There once was a little child who lived in a family where everything, on the outside, seemed great.
 The family lived in a predominantly middle-class town where the father worked and the mother stayed at home to raise the children.
 On the outside, it would appear this was the model family.
 But, behind the doors and the closed windows of the family, reality was a very different story.
-Expectations of his parents were high and it was clear that love and the acceptance he dreamed for more than anything else was available…but it was conditional.
+Expectations of his parents were high, and it was clear that love and the acceptance he dreamed of more than anything else were available…but it was conditional.

 - Make good grades…interpreted as straight A’s

 - Be a role model to your siblings and others